Perikeiromene: Plot

 Probably set in Corinth, the play is a drama of reconciliation.
 It focuses on the relationship between Polemon, a Corinthian mercenary, and his common-law wife (pallake), Glykera.
 An act of domestic violence by the soldier triggers a sequence of events that culminates in Glykera's discovery of her father and her reconciliation with and marriage to Polemon.

 The lost opening of the play probably featured Glykera's flight from Polemon's house.
 Recently returned from fighting abroad, the soldier had learned from Sosias, his slave, that Glykera was seen embracing the neighbor's son, Moschion.
 Moschion has been stalking her because he is in love with her.
 In a violent fit of jealousy, Polemon cuts off Glykera's long hair.
 Glykera finds refuge with Myrrhine, the wealthy woman next door.

 In a delayed prologue, Agnoia (personified Ignorance) reveals that Myrrhine's son Moschion is, in fact, as only Glykera knows, her brother by birth, which is why she allowed him to embrace her.
 Moschion was exposed together with her and given to Myrrhine by the same woman, now deceased, who kept and raised Glykera.

 In act II, the slave Daos falsely tries to take credit for Glykera's move into their house, and Moschion erroneously hopes that she has decided to become his concubine.
 He finds, however, that his mother keeps him away from her.
-In act III, Polemon tries to storm Myrrhine's house at the head of a comical army consisting of several male slaves, a female flute-player, and a cook with a pig, but his older friend Pataikos talks him out of it.
+In act III, Polemon tries to storm Myrrhine's house at the head of a comical army consisting of several male slaves, a female pipe-player, and a cook with a pig, but his older friend Pataikos talks him out of it.

 In act IV, Pataikos tries to negotiate with Glykera at Polemon's request.
 With Moschion secretly eavesdropping on them, Glykera tells him the truth about the embrace and begs him to retrieve her things for her from Polemon's house, including the baby clothes in which she was exposed.
 As a result, Pataikos discovers that both Glykera and Moschion are the children he exposed long ago after he lost his fortune and his wife died in childbirth.
 Consequently, Glykera forgives the contrite Polemon in act V and marries him, whereas Pataikos betroths Moschion to another girl.